 We are also lucky to have access to NumBots, a fun and motivational online maths game for younger children.
-Your child’s login details were sent home from school in their home learning packs.
-Click the image below to go to their login page;
+Your child’s login details will be sent home soon.

 Practise writing names, handwriting and forming letters in cursive script by using the Letterjoin website.

-School login details were sent home in the home learning packs.
+School login details will be sent home soon.
 Click the image below to go to their website;

 Click the links below to view our other curriculum newsletters: